Andrew-Jones657/andrew-jones657.github.io/Columbia_Remote.md

 <figcaption> Figure 1.
 Boone County Municipality Growth between 2000 and 2020 </figcaption>
 </figure> <br>

 <p> However, the nature of this expansion, particularly in terms of developed neighborhoods, is not easily discernible.
-Figure 1 only illustrates areas that have been incorporated into nearby municipalities, and it is also possible that new suburban areas exist outside the City of Columbia.
-This is where a land use classification map becomes particularly useful in identifying overall development. </p> <br>
+Figure 1 only illustrates areas that have been incorporated into nearby municipalities -- it is also possible that new suburban areas exist outside the City of Columbia.
+This is where a land use classification map becomes particularly useful in identifying specific areas of development. </p> <br>

 <h3> Preparing Data for a Supervised Land Use Classification Model  </h3> <br>

-<p> To create a land use classification map, a machine learning algorithm is used to convert satellite imagery into a land use classification raster.
-This process involves simplifying a complex dataset into a limited number of classes.
+<p> To create a land use classification map, a machine learning algorithm must be used to convert satellite imagery into a land use classification raster.
+This process involves reducing a complex dataset into a limited number of classes.
 To achieve this, either a supervised or unsupervised algorithm can be employed (Figure 2).
 For this study, supervised classification will be used to accurately characterize each classification scheme. </p> <br>

 <figure>
 <img class="myImages" id="myImg" src="https://i.imgur.com/tWJAHm5.jpeg" alt="Supervised Unsupervised" style="width:100%;max-width:625px">